pepa65/lmdescrypt/README.md

 Using a pre-existing boot-partition, LUKS partition and LVM Logical Volumes is entirely supported.

 Not having a separate boot partition is also supported: total encryption!

+Multiple booting with other OSes also works out of the box.

 The options are to USE (or not), to CREATE (or not), and to FORMAT (or not) these devices.